Ghostly Tales of the NC500 is out now - Check Eerie in Print for details

 Documenting Edinburgh's and Scotland's lesser-known hauntings and ghostly goings-on.

-Edinburgh is a paranormal enthusiast’s paradise, with spirits and spectres seemingly around almost every corner and up every close.
+Edinburgh is a paranormal enthusiast’s paradise, with spirits and spectres seemingly lurking around every corner and up every close.

-In recent years, its best known hauntings are the fascinating stories of the ghosts in the underground vaults and the MacKenzie poltergeist in the graveyard at Greyfriars Kirk.
-However, if you look beyond these incredible modern tales, you'll find hundreds of years worth of history and spooky goings-on.
+The city’s best-known hauntings include the chilling tales of the ghosts in the underground vaults and the infamous MacKenzie Poltergeist in the graveyard at Greyfriars Kirk.
+However, if you look beyond these spine-tingling modern legends, you’ll uncover hundreds of years’ worth of history and eerie encounters.

 Edinburgh has always been a hotspot for tourists.
-From the world famous festival taking place in July and August, to its huge Hogmanay celebration attracting people from all over the world to see in the new year.
-It's no surprise that the darker side of Edinburgh’s history has become almost as much of a tourist draw as the more traditional attractions.
+From the world-famous festival in July and August to its massive Hogmanay celebrations, the city draws visitors from around the globe.
+It’s no surprise that the darker side of Edinburgh’s history has become as much of an attraction as its more traditional sights.

-The city has had numerous nicknames over the years, probably it's most famous being ‘Auld Reekie’ on account of the air pollution from the various factories once operating in the city.
-It's now more commonly known as ‘The City of the dead’ and is arguably known as the most haunted city in the world – although York may have something to say about that.
+The city has had many nicknames over the years, the most famous being ‘Auld Reekie’—a nod to the smoke and air pollution from the factories of the past.
+Today, it’s often referred to as ‘The City of the Dead’, and some argue it’s the most haunted city in the world—though York might have something to say about that.

-Look beyond the famous ghosts of the old town and you'll find a history of hauntings; from Morningside to Leith.
-Here, on this site, I’ll aim to capture as many of the less famous stories as I can.
+Look beyond the famous ghosts of the Old Town, and you’ll discover a tapestry of hauntings across the city—from Morningside to Leith.
+Here, on this site, I’ll aim to capture some of the lesser-known tales that make Edinburgh’s haunted history so fascinating.